clausSkoleskak/Laravelframework/PHP/jQuery/Javascript/READ-ASSIGNEMENT-NOTE.md

 ## Assingment
  This project is  created with laravel 8,

+ In order to run this project follows the steps below.

 # Create database
 1-Create  Mysql database  with user and password of your choice for testing purpose (  host_name , user_name, database_name,password='' )
 # Create env.